 More sessional professors were engaged in order to expand program offerings-including hybrid model course offerings.
 The first cohort of the newly reinstituted Doctor of Ministry hybrid model program graduated in January 2018.
-Additionally, IT upgrades were made in all classrooms.
+Additionally, IT upgrades were made in all classrooms and the Father Georges Florovsky Library.
 St Vladimir's Seminary also continued to broaden its mutual agreements for faculty and student exchange with theological faculties globally, including those in Georgia, Romania, the Russian Federation, Serbia, and Ukraine, and with various Oriental Orthodox communities.
 Moreover, the seminary began to educate more students from Africa under the auspices of the Patriarchate of Alexandria by establishing the St Cyprian of Carthage scholarship fund.
-In the academic year 2022-2023 the seminary will continue as an accredited Clinical Pastoral Education (CPE) Satellite by Association for Clinical Pastoral Education (ACPE).
-The seminary also continues its offerings to the wider public within the Sacred Arts Initiative, now known as the Institute of Sacred Arts (July 2019), which has been assisted recently by two consecutive grants from the Henry Luce Foundation.
+The seminary is a provisionally accredited Clinical Pastoral Education (CPE) center, and is working toward full independent accreditation by the Association for Clinical Pastoral Education (ACPE).
+St Vladimir's also continues its offerings to the wider public within the Sacred Arts Initiative, now known as the Institute of Sacred Arts (July 2019), which has been assisted recently by two consecutive grants from the Henry Luce Foundation.
+In 2023, the seminary launched the St Vladimir's Online School of Theology, which provides non-degree offerings to clergy, lay ministers, and the general public.
+This new program was made possible by the Lilly Endowment, through which St Vladimir's received two five-year grants: Pathways for Tomorrow and Compelling Preaching.
+The Online School of Theology will expand to offer certifications in future years, and may offer an online M.A. degree program in the future.